 We teach that Jesus Christ is fully God and fully man (John 1:1-3, 14).
 He is the only begotten Son of God who came to save the world (John 3:16-17).
 Having been born of the virgin Mary, Jesus lived a totally sinless life, and was therefore qualified to pay for our sins by dying on the cross as our Substitute.
 He literally and physically rose from the dead and ascended to the right hand of the Father where He now mediates as our Advocate and High Priest.
 We teach that Jesus will return to earth, personally and visibly, to consummate history and judge all mankind according to the eternal plan of God.
 (1 Corinthians 15:1-8)

 We teach the Holy Spirit is a divine person, coequal with the Father and the Son in all the divine attributes.
 The Spirit has continually guided the Church into all truth (John 16:12-13).
-At baptism, the Spirit indwells every believer and equips him or her for personal growth and service in the church.
 He becomes a source of assurance, strength and wisdom for every believer.
 The Holy Spirit will enable believers to walk in holiness and obedience as children of God ought to walk.
 Christians are endowed with spiritual gifts through the sovereign act of the Holy Spirit.
 These gifts are intended to strengthen the church and glorify Christ.
 Each believer is marked with a seal, The Holy Spirit, who is a deposit guaranteeing our inheritance (Acts 2:38; 1 Corinthians 12, Ephesians 1:13-14, 4:30, Galatians 5:16, 22-23)

 The central purpose of God’s revelation in Scripture is to call all people into a participating relationship with Himself—Father, Son, and Holy Spirit.
 Originally created to have fellowship with God, man defied God, choosing to go his independent way, and therefore man alienated himself from God.
 Because of this, man cannot save himself.
 Therefore, the salvation of mankind is wholly a work of God’s free grace, not the result in whole or in part of human works or goodness (Ephesians 2:8-9).
 This salvation is a gift, made available through faith in Jesus Christ as a believer repents of his sins, confesses his faith, and is baptized by immersion into Him.
 (Romans 3:23, 6:23, 10:9; John 3:16; Acts 2:38)